cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

  - Could all font sizes be controlled by slider or setting?
 I like the control in the editor but maybe everywhere would be more useful?
 And persist in Settings?

 ## Notes

+5/25/2021

+Found a bug in the Daily Photos generation in the Changed HTML where the previous generation version was past - fixed.

+Did some basic work on menus and action buttons - moved more to menus and made the action buttons more 'top actions'.
+This will require more work.

 5/24/2021